Lake Champlain Bridge (1929–2009): Opening, repairs, and closure

 The bridge opened to traffic on August 26, 1929.
 It was one of the first continuous truss road bridges built in the nation, and exhibited characteristics of both a through truss and deck truss design.
-The bridge was initially tolled; however, the tolls were removed on September 22, 1987.
+The bridge was tolled until September 22, 1987.
 The bridge was rehabilitated in 1991.
 Work performed at that time included the replacement of the deck and railings, the repainting of the steel trusses, and the repairing of the bridge piers.

 In 2007, the New York State Department of Transportation (NYSDOT) and the Vermont Agency of Transportation (VTrans) announced formation of an advisory committee to plan the rehabilitation or replacement of the Champlain Bridge.
 At the time, the projected start date for the project was 2012.
-However, in 2009, an inspection performed on the bridge as part of the planning process revealed that two of the bridge's support piers were not structurally sound.
+In 2009, an inspection performed on the bridge as part of the planning process revealed that two of the bridge's support piers were not structurally sound.
 As a result, the bridge was closed to all traffic on October 16, 2009.
-NYSDOT Regional Structural Engineer Thomas Hoffman commented that "Under certain conditions we were afraid the bridge could fail abruptly."
+NYSDOT Regional Structural Engineer Thomas Hoffman commented that "under certain conditions we were afraid the bridge could fail abruptly."
 Prior to the closing, the bridge had already been reduced to one lane for structural steel repairs.